philwhiles/frettler/README.md

 ### MS Windows
 The windows 'build.bat' will run the maven build, the only prerequisite, as for Linux/macOS, is to have Java 11 installed.
 Once Frettler has built the build.bat creates the wrapper cmd file to launch Frettler, 'frettler.cmd'.
+The rendering uses Unicode boxing characters and ANSI colour coding, the latter of which does not work in a standard Windows command prompt, so has been disabled in the generated Windows bat file.
+If you install an ANSI capable console in Windows (see below), edit the build.bat to re-enable color support.

 ### IDE
 If you want to edit and build Frettler in your IDE, you will need to install the Lombok plugin for your IDE from [Lombok](https://projectlombok.org)